 We are operator of three Offshore Blocks, C8, C12 and C13, which are located on the western margin of the Mauritania Salt Basin.
-Our blocks are adjacent to a proven petroleum system, with our primary targets being Cretaceous sediments in structural and stratigraphic traps.
+Our blocks both include and are adjacent to proven petroleum systems, with our primary targets being Cretaceous sediments in structural and stratigraphic traps.
 We believe that the Triassic salt basin formed at the onset of rifting and contains Jurassic, Cretaceous and Tertiary passive margin sequences of limestones, sandstone and shales.
-Interpretation of available geologic and geophysical data has identified possible Cretaceous basin floor channels and fans in possible trapping geometries outboard of the Salt Basin.
-Cretaceous source rocks penetrated by wells and typed to oils in the Mauritania Salt Basin are believed to be the same age as those which charge other oil and gas fields in the Late Cretaceous of West Africa.
+Interpretation of available geologic and geophysical data has identified Cretaceous basin floor channels and fans in trapping geometries outboard of the Salt Basin.
+Cretaceous source rocks penetrated by wells and typed to oils in the Mauritania Salt Basin are the same age as those which charge other oil and gas fields in the Late Cretaceous of West Africa.